My Somerset Starling Guide

 Day One

-My first recommendation is to start with an evening visit.
-The birds will start to arrive just as it gets too dark to take pictures with most cameras.
 As conditions are challenging for a simple point and shot use the best camera and lens you have for low light.
 I would suggest you use nothing longer than a mid- range zoom.
+For example, a 24-120mm f2.8 or 70-200mm f2.8.

 Everyone will have a camera so expect to get other people in your pictures and expect to see yourself in other peoples’ pictures.